thenexthub/Codira/stdlib/public/Metrics/Metrics/Docs.docc/index.md

 # ``Metrics``

-A Metrics API package for Swift.
+A Metrics API package for Codira.

 Refer to the `CoreMetrics` module documentation for the majority of types.